 - How do I zero in on where they live so I can efficiently engage them?

 Data from YOUR Customers

 Segmentation links to the business objectives; price sensitivity models define the relationship between supply and demand; customer outcomes and attitudes are inputs for positioning; and the preferred channels for the new products tell our clients how to launch.
-But they need more.
+However, our clients need more.
 To be successful, the targeted customers have to be found.
-We connect this future to data on the current lives target customers are living.
+We connect this future to data on the lives target customers are currently living.

-To new product predictive data that we generate, we access and add data from other sources about the retailers people shop, the products they buy, their credit rating, cable networks they use, and more at the zip+4 level2.
+We gather data from other sources at the zip+4 level2 about the retailers where people shop, the products they buy, their credit rating, cable networks they watch, and more.
+Then, we add this data to the new product predictive data we generate.
 This enables us to know where target customers reside and how they live.
-This information is an arrow instead of a shotgun for effective marketing communication.
+This information is an arrow for effective marketing communication.

-We offer a connection at the zip+4 level to the specific location of prospects whose demographics and behaviors make them most likely to perceive your new product has value.
+We offer a connection at the zip+4 level to the specific location of prospective customers whose demographics and behaviors make them most likely to value your new product.
 Our solution falls within the acceptable bounds of privacy regulations and can be as narrow as a city block or a group of apartments in an urban area.
 With knowledge at this level, you can meet your target customers where they are in the lives and in their homes.

-Extensive analytics generated from our zip+4 level data allows us to deliver
+With extensive analytics generated from our zip+4 level data, we can deliver

 - Segmentation models

 - Combining current behavior and perceived value for a future offering, which makes for rich predictive segment profiles

 - Linking internal sales data with current behavior data